reflexions/docker-laravel/README.md

         php artisan vendor:publish

-## Configuration
+## Container Configuration

-Most laravel .env settings can be passed through *except* DB_HOST.
+Most laravel .env settings will be the same *except* DB_HOST.
 The container will consider itself to be localhost.
 To connect to a database running locally but outside of docker use the IP address of the host system as set by the docker install:

 * Kitematic: host is available via 192.168.99.1
 * boot2docker: host is available via 192.168.59.3